CreamyLong/yolov5/README.md

 ## ✊ Todo

-#### Setup the codebase and train a unconditional model on landscape dataset
 - [ ] Add TensorRT classification support for YOLOv5
 - [x] Add TensorRT detection support for YOLOv5  which is borrowed from [learning-cuda-trt ](https://github.com/jinmin527/learning-cuda-trt/tree/main/tensorrt-integrate-1.2-yolov5-detect) and